xnxjoe/LiquidGlass/README.md

 - **BackgroundShape** - Enum defining available shapes with optimized path generation
 - **GlassStyle** - Core view that renders the glass effect with materials and gradients
-- **GlassEffectModifier** - ViewModifier that applies glass backgrounds with iOS 26+ support
+- **GlassEffectModifier** - ViewModifier that applies glass backgrounds with Platform 26+ support
 - **View+LiquidGlass** - Convenient extension for easy integration
 - **MultiColorRoundedRectangle/Capsule** - Helper views for multi-gradient strokes